 I spent my teen years eagerly wanting to escape Alabama.
 After spending my 20’s trotting around the country, I wanted nothing more than to come home.
 As I approached age 30, seventy-five pounds ago, I realized what an unhappy person I had become.
 I was guilty of self medicating in a vicious cycle of destructive patterns.
 I most definitely hated running but I was also willing to try anything to get an endorphin rush the natural way.
 I made the move home and this is when running found me.
 Huntsville is where my heart is the happiest.
 I spend my days working as an Event Coordinator at the Von Braun Center.
 During non-work hours, I am usually on the trails of my beloved Monte Sano .

 Never say never.
 Speak what’s on your mind.
-Get up at 5 and fight the urge to go back to sleep.
+Meditate.
+Fix your own traumas as a service to those around you.
+Let your discomfort serve as a catalyst for change.
+Get up at 5AM and get to grinding.
+Fight the urge to do what’s easy and comfortable.
 Spread random acts of kindness.
-Call your Mom.
-Say thanks to your Dad for that time he should’ve whipped you but gave you a lecture instead.
-Smile at strangers.
+Call your parents.
+Speak to strangers.
 Hold the door open for people.
 Write in a journal.
-Learn your family history and pass it down to the young ones.
+Learn your family history and pass it to the next generation.
 Try new foods.
-Drink the craft beer.
+Drink good beer and eat the damn cake.
 Tell people you love them.
 Travel.
 And go for a run… it may change your life.